 As brought into disturbing focus by the recent report titled In Plain Sight: Addressing Indigenous Specific Racism and Discrimination in B.C.
-Health Care (2020), there continues to be widespread systemic racism against Indigenous Peoples in the BC health care system and that “this stereotyping, discrimination, and prejudice results in a range of negative impacts, harm, and even death.”
-(2020, p.2)
+Health Care (2020), there continues to be widespread systemic racism against Indigenous Peoples in the BC health care system and “this stereotyping, discrimination, and prejudice results in a range of negative impacts, harm, and even death.”

 COTBC is one of 22 BC health professions who have pledged their commitment to making our health system more culturally safe for Indigenous Peoples.
 As part of meeting this commitment, the College wants to gather information to better understand its registrant base.
 Anonymized information may be shared in aggregate form with stakeholders such as the First Nations Health Authority, the Ministry of Health, universities, associations, and others to inform program development and initiatives.
 COTBC may also use this information to review our own processes and programs to better meet the unique needs of Indigenous Peoples, including occupational therapists in BC.
 For those occupational therapists that optionally self-identify as Indigenous, the College asks if they would be interested in being contacted by the College regarding opportunities to provide their input and perspectives on regulatory issues.